INF1NUM/APKToolGUI/README.md

 A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
 Don't always believe what your anti-virus are telling you.
 Try to compile the source by yourself and you will see

 ##### Q: Can you make an automatic APK injecting tool?
-A: No, that's out of scope of this tool, and I'm not interested.
+A: No, I'm not interested.

 ##### Q: Can you implement to convert APK to AAB?
 A: No, apktool is about recompiling, not converting to other formats.
 AAB is only used for distributing an application to Play Store, so it is not directly installable.
 If you really want to convert APK to ABB, try APK2AAB tool https://github.com/sensei-z/APK2AAB

-##### Q: Can you implement an option to protect/pack/obfuscate APK?
-A: No, APK protection is beyond the scope of this tool

-##### Q: Can you implement an option to deobfuscate/unpack APK or bypass anti-cheat/security?
-A: No, they are also beyond the scope of this tool.
-I don't condone bypassing such protections

 ##### Q: I don't like split APK.
 Where can I get single APK instead?
 A: Download from [Apkcombo's APK downloader](https://apkcombo.com/downloader/), or [Apkpure](https://apkpure.com/) (Choose APK instead XAPK)

 ##### Q: Can you help me with modding APK in general?
 A: Sorry, I don't offer support with it.

+##### Q: Can you implement features to protect/pack/obfuscate APK?
+A: No, APK protection is beyond the scope of this tool

+##### Q: Can you implement features to deobfuscate/unpack APK or bypass anti-cheat/security?
+A: No, they are also beyond the scope of this tool.
+I don't condone bypassing such protections

 # Development
 This project is written in C#